 Employers must provide written reasoning or dismissals

-The right to request written reasons for dismissal is available to employees who have completed their initial period of employment.
-Short service dismissals did not require written notices before the amendment.
+The right to request written reasons for dismissal will be available to employees who have completed their initial period of employment.
+Previously, the employee required 2 years' service to qualify for the right of written reasons.